christaylorcodes/AzureKeyVaultHelper/Docs/Set-AzKeyVaultSecret.md

 Specifies the content type of a secret.
 To delete the existing content type, specify an empty string.

-Specifies the content type of a secret.
-To delete the existing content type, specify an empty string.

 ```yaml
 Type: String
 Parameter Sets: (All)